The Secret Trick for Scoring Deals at Popular Chain Restaurants

 Ask for an "old-style" sandwich at Subway

 There's nothing worse than going to bite into a pile-high sub and having the toppings spill out of the sides.
-Not only is it annoying, but it basically turns your sub into a salad.
+Not only is it annoying, but it essentially turns your sub into a salad.
 If you're looking to keep all of your toppings in the sub, when you order at Subway, ask the employee for an "old-style" sandwich.
-This way they'll cut the sub in a V slice from the top to create a boat-like crevice for your toppings, so they stay put.
+This way, they'll cut the sub in a V slice from the top to create a boat-like crevice for your toppings, so they stay put.
 (And if they don't know what you mean, you can explain how you want the bread to be cut.)

 Order a round egg at McDonald's

 If you need a grab-and-go breakfast, you might as well head over to McDonald's to get an Egg McMuffin.
 (Don't forget the hashbrowns, either.)
 Upon request, you can order a round egg for your breakfast instead of a folded one.
 While this might take a few minutes longer, it will make your breakfast so much more delicious, and you'll know you're getting a fresh-cooked egg.

 Order a small coffee in a larger cup